Abdulkadir19997/bluetooth_app/README.md

 ## Features

-The first goal of this project, started by is to control a servo motor using HC06 bluetooth detector
+The goal of this project, started by is to control a servo motor using HC06 bluetooth detector

 + Adapter status monitoring,